 A cuatro vientos arriba de la mano que toco…

-It seems like the differences between Montellano and the surrealist movement are originated in the indigenous poetry.
-As I mentioned before, the psychoanalyzes and the surrealist were interested in primitive cultures too.
-But whereas they looked for anthropological knowledge and analysed their costumes and religions, Montellano investigated their literature and looked for poetic guidance.
+It would appear that the differences between Montellano and the Surrealist movement originate in indigenous poetry.
+As I mentioned before, psychoanalysis and the Surrealists were interested in primitive cultures too.
+But whereas they were looking for anthropological knowledge and analysed their customs and religions, Montellano investigated their literature and looked for poetic guidance.
 In La Poesía indígena de México Montellano cites from the Cantares Mexicanos:

 Parece falso todo lo que decimos sobre el dador de la vida, como si fuese un sueño que al despertar relatamos en el mundo, y es que a nadie queremos decir la verdad.

 The ambiguity of these lines opens many possible interpretations.
-It can be interpreted in historical manner, the Aztec poet cannot accept the new reality that seems to him like a dream (Damrosch 1991).
-Alternatively, a philosophical explanation can be given, the dream is a false reality which the poet wishes to transcend into the clarity of the day (Portilla 1974:60).
-Montellano, however is not interested in historical nor in philosophical interpretations.
-In a following note, Montellano interprets the dream as a symbol for the spiritual wisdom: “La voz verdadera de su personalidad” (Montellano 1935: 35).
-In a similar manner he interprets another quote: “Despierto a nuestro hermanos adormecidos porque juzgan que nunca amanecerá.
+It can be interpreted in a historical manner: the Aztec poet cannot accept the new reality that seems like a dream (Damrosch 1991).
+Alternatively, a philosophical explanation can be given: the dream is a false reality which the poet wishes to transcend into the clarity of the day (Portilla 1974:60).
+Montellano, however, is not interested in historical or philosophical interpretations.
+In the following note, Montellano interprets the dream as a symbol for spiritual wisdom: “La voz verdadera de su personalidad” (Montellano 1935: 35).
+He interprets another quote similarly: “Despierto a nuestro hermanos adormecidos porque juzgan que nunca amanecerá.
 De su sueño en medio de la noche tenebrosa” (Montellano 1935: 38).
-The dream, according to the Monteelano, is a symbol for poetry, it is obscure enigmatic and at the same time clear and true.
+The dream, according to Montellano, is a symbol for poetry: it is obscure and enigmatic and at the same time clear and true.

-Montellano, if so, is aware to the importance of dreams to the indigenous poetry.
-He can also learn that they have a spiritual, transcendental value.
+Montellano, so understood, is aware of the importance of dreams in indigenous poetry, and that they have a spiritual, transcendental value.
 In the Cantares Mexicanos there is a common refrain: “Sólo venimos a soñar, sólo venimos a dormir: \ no es verdad, no es verdad \ que venimos a vivir en la tierra”.
-The mundane life, are represented here as a lie, and the poet expresses his desire to transecend them: “mañana o pasado, \ como los desee tu corazón \ dador de la vida \ iremos amigos a su casa”.
-The dreams function as an escape from this life, threw dreams, just like death, the poet can approach god’s temple.
-In Montellano’s anthology of indigenous poetry we can also find fragments from the Chilam Balam that deal with dreams:”Sueña que tú coges, hasta el día que seas cogido de la tierra.
+The mundane life is represented here as being a lie, and the poet expresses his desire to transcend it: “mañana o pasado, \ como los desee tu corazón \ dador de la vida \ iremos amigos a su casa”.
+Dreams function as an escape from this life: through dreams, just like through death, the poet can approach god’s temple.
+In Montellano’s anthology of indigenous poetry we can also find fragments from the Chilam Balam that deal with dreams: “Sueña que tú coges, hasta el día que seas cogido de la tierra.
 Sueño es el rocío del cielo, el jugo del cielo; la flor amarilla del cielo es sueño”.
 Once again, the dream is related to transcendent themes, to the skies, to death.